-The jurisdictional challenge provides that foundational matters that must be first resolved in order for CalPERS to proceed in a manner that does not accept the Battalion Chief pay as the basis for Mr. Lewis' pension, but Mr. Lewis does not otherwise waive any right to provide a defense.
+8 The jurisdictional challenge provides that foundational matters must be first resolved if 9 CalPERS seeks to proceed in a manner that does not accept the Battalion Chief pay as the basis 10 for Mr. Lewis' pension.
+Mr. Lewis does not otherwise waive any defenses or rights to provide a 11 defense.